 - The person in charge and the person responsible for food preparation understands the principles of Hazard Analysis and Critical Control Point (HACCP)1 as it applies to their business.
 This is set out in Safer Food Better Business.
-The basis for this is risk assessment as is applies to the purchase, storage, preparation and serving of food to prevent growth of bacteria and food contamination. - All staff follow the guidelines of Safer Food Better Business2. - At least one person has an in-date Food Hygiene Certificate. - The person responsible for food preparation and serving carries out daily opening and closing checks on the kitchen to ensure standards are met consistently. - \circ $\;$ We use reliable suppliers for the food we purchase. - Food is stored at correct temperatures and is checked to ensure it is in-date and not subject to contamination by pests, rodents or mould. - Food preparation areas are cleaned before use as well as after use. - There are separate facilities for hand-washing and for washing up. - All surfaces are clean and non-porous. - All utensils, crockery etc are clean and stored appropriately. - Waste food is disposed of daily. - Cleaning materials and other dangerous materials are stored out of children's reach. - Children do not have unsupervised access to the kitchen. - When children take part in cooking activities, they: - o are supervised at all times; - \circ $\;$ understand the importance of hand washing and simple hygiene rules - o are kept away from hot surfaces and hot water; and - \circ do not have unsupervised access to electrical equipment such as blenders etc.
+The basis for this is risk assessment as is applies to the purchase, storage, preparation and serving of food to prevent growth of bacteria and food contamination. - All staff follow the guidelines of Safer Food Better Business2. - At least one person has an in-date Food Hygiene Certificate. - The person responsible for food preparation and serving carries out daily opening and closing checks on the kitchen to ensure standards are met consistently. - We use reliable suppliers for the food we purchase. - Food is stored at correct temperatures and is checked to ensure it is in-date and not subject to contamination by pests, rodents or mould. - Packed lunches are stored in a cool place; un-refrigerated food is served to children within 4 hours of preparation at home. - Mid morning snack food is sealed and dated and the fruit is prepared in pre-school. - Food preparation areas are cleaned before use as well as after use. - There are separate facilities for hand-washing and for washing up. - All surfaces are clean and non-porous. - All utensils, crockery etc are clean and stored appropriately. - Waste food is disposed of daily. - Cleaning materials and other dangerous materials are stored out of children's reach. - Children do not have unsupervised access to the kitchen. - When children take part in cooking activities, they: - are supervised at all times; - understand the importance of hand washing and simple hygiene rules - are kept away from hot surfaces and hot water; and - do not have unsupervised access to electrical equipment such as blenders etc.